-B On November 6, 2018 and January 10, 2019, the Compensation Committee, unanimously approved the grant of certain equity awards to certain leaders within Veritex (collectively, the "Key Contributors").
+^B On November 6, 2018 and January 10, 2019, the Compensation Committee, unanimously approved the grant of certain equity awards to certain leaders within Veritex (collectively, the "Key Contributors").
 The awards approved with respect to certain senior executives were granted subject to shareholder approval in 2019 due to the fact that there were not enough shares reserved under the Equity Plan to be issued upon satisfaction of the conditions to vesting of these equity awards.
 The Executive Equity Awards assume all vesting and other conditions of the awards are satisfied and performance conditions are achieved at maximum levels.

-c During the third and fourth quarters of 2018, the Compensation Committee discussed the need to identify Key Contributors whose knowledge, skills and past performance makes them uniquely positioned to make critical contributions to ensure a successful transition following the Green merger and promote the continued and future success of Veritex.
+^c During the third and fourth quarters of 2018, the Compensation Committee discussed the need to identify Key Contributors whose knowledge, skills and past performance makes them uniquely positioned to make critical contributions to ensure a successful transition following the Green merger and promote the continued and future success of Veritex.
 The Compensation Committee consulted with an external compensation consultant, EY, to determine the most effective way to motivate, retain and reward the future performance of the Key Contributors and the appropriate award level for each individual.
 In doing so, the Compensation Committee also obtained advice from our Chief Executive Officer to identify Key Contributors and determine the appropriate award level for each individual.
 These awards are referred within as "Merger Appreciation Awards".

-The option awards were valued on the grant date using the Black-Scholes option-pricing model.
+$^{^{4}}$ The option awards were valued on the grant date using the Black-Scholes option-pricing model.

-The amounts shown in these rows for the fiscal years ended December 31, 2019, 2018 and 2017 include (i) reimbursement for country club membership dues for Mr. Holland of \$45,442, \$45,077 and \$54,469, respectively (ii) \$29,307, \$4,125 and \$2,130 in premiums for Bank-owned life insurance policies with a death benefit of \$100,000 payable to the designated beneficiary for Mr. Holland, respectively; (iii) \$5,400 in Company contributions to the ESOP for Mr. Holland for 2018 and 2017; for each year, (iv) \$2,500 in premiums for a life insurance policy we maintain that provides a death benefit payable to Mr. Holland's spouse and (v) 59,428 in aggregate incremental costs from the personal use of the Company's airplane.
+5 The amounts shown in these rows for the fiscal years ended December 31, 2020, 2019 and 2018 include (i) reimbursement for country club membership dues for Mr. Holland of \$50,551, \$45,442 and \$45,077, respectively (ii) \$29,307 and \$4,125 in premiums for Bank-owned life insurance policies with a death benefit of \$100,000 payable to the designated beneficiary for Mr. Holland for 2019 and 2018, respectively; (iii) \$5,400 in Company contributions to the ESOP for Mr. Holland for 2018, (iv) \$2,500 in premiums for a life insurance policy we maintain that provides a death benefit payable to Mr. Holland's spouse, (v) \$89,026 and \$59,428 in aggregate incremental costs from the personal use of the Company's airplane for the fiscal years ended December 31, 2020 and 2019, respectively, (vi) \$17,100 of 401k employer match for the year ended December 31, 2020, and (vii) \$104,590 of dividends paid on stock during 2020.